SPECIAL EDUCATIONAL NEEDS POLICY

 - contribute to the training of staff and governors

-- supporting, where appropriate, liaisons with external agencies, including the Educational Psychology Service, Special Needs Support Services, Behaviour Support Service, Child Protection Service, Health Education Service, Hearing Impairment Service, Occupational Health Service, Educational Welfare Service, Multicultural Education Service and Visual Health Service as well as medical, social and voluntary organisations
+- supporting, where appropriate, liaisons with external agencies, including the Educational Psychology Service, Special Needs Support Services, Inclusion partner, Child Protection Service, Health Education Service, Hearing Impairment Service, Occupational Health Service, Educational Welfare Service, Multicultural Education Service and Visual Health Service as well as medical, social and voluntary organisations

 - liaising with staff of feeder nursery/playgroups and the pre-school support service as well as secondary feeder schools